Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Preliminaries and Problem Formulation

 Then, under Assumption~\ref{ass:Regu}, PMP \cite[Thm.
 5.1]{hartl1995survey} states that, given an optimal solution $(x^\star, u^\star)$ of \eqref{eq:OC}, there exist $\lambda_0 \leqslant 0$, functions\footnote{The signs of $\lambda_0$, $\mu$, $\nu$, $\gamma$, and $\eta$ differ from \cite{hartl1995survey} as we consider minimizing the objective and reversed inequality constraints. $\lambda$ is piecewise absolutely continuous, and $\mu$ and $\nu$ are piecewise continuous.} $\lambda$, $\mu$, $\nu$, $\alpha \in \mathbb{R}^{c_z}$, $\gamma\in \mathbb{R}^{c_h}$, and a vector $\eta(\tau_i) \in \mathbb{R}^{c_h}$ for each time $\tau_i$ of discontinuity of $\lambda$ such that, for any $t \in [0,t_f]$,

 and the following holds for a.e. $t\in [0,t_f]$:

 and the transversality conditions at the terminal time $t_f$:

 At each entry time\footnote{Some literature also considers potential discontinuities at contact time \cite{hartl1995survey}, i.e., time $t$ when a state constraint is active but is inactive before and after $t$.
-As this is not often encountered in the application, we assume no contact time exists for simplicity.} $\tau_i$, $\lambda_j(\tau_i)$, for some $j\in \{1,\dots,n\}$, may have a discontinuity satisfying
+As this is not often encountered in the application, we assume that there is no contact time for simplicity.} $\tau_i$, $\lambda_j(\tau_i)$, for some $j\in \{1,\dots,n\}$, may have a discontinuity satisfying

 where the right limit $\tau_i^+$ is replaced by $t_f$ when $\tau_i=t_f$, and the left limit $\tau_i^-$ is replaced by $0$ when $\tau_i = 0$.

 If $t_f$ is free, it also holds that

 \begin{rem} The above necessary conditions hold under another weak regularity condition so that $\lambda$ is well-behaved, i.e., it does not have infinite discontinuities.
 This is assumed to hold throughout this work.
 This technical detail is discussed in \cite{seierstad1986optimal,hartl1995survey}. \end{rem}